Beautiful Maui – picturesque coastlines, verdant mountains, expansive valleys. The Valley Isle is a dream destination for many people.

 With a pair of reef walker shoes and a careful step into the ocean, the area is great for snorkeling.
 Please be careful not to step on the reefs or harm the marine life, but enjoy a swim around looking at the colorful fish – maybe you’ll even spot a sea turtle.

-If you prefer to remain on land, wear a pair of sturdy shoes to protect from the jagged rocks and check out the tide pools along the coastline.
-Starfish, sea cucumbers, fish and sea snails live among the sea anemones between the rocks.
+If you prefer to remain on land, wear sturdy shoes to protect yourself from the jagged rocks and check out the tide pools along the coastline.
+Starfish, sea cucumbers, fish, and sea snails live among the sea anemones between the rocks.
 It is ok to touch them with one finger but be sure to leave them in the water, as they can dry out and die quite quickly.

 If you’re feeling more adventurous, take a (careful) walk through the lava fields of La Perouse Bay.
 Believe it or not, the area used to be home to a Hawaiian village where people thrived on the sea coast, even among the lunar-like landscape.
 This is one of the most unique hikes in Maui.